Seki, Gifu: History

 The area around Seki was part of traditional Mino Province.
 In the post-Meiji restoration cadastral reforms, Mugi District in Gifu prefecture was created, and the town of Seki was established on July 1, 1889, with the establishment of the modern municipalities system.
 Seki was elevated to city status on October 15, 1950.
 On February 7, 2005, the towns of Mugegawa and Mugi, and the villages of Horado, Itadori and Kaminoho (all from Mugi District) were merged into Seki.).

 Government

 Seki has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 23 members.

 Economy

-Seki is today considered the home of modern Japanese kitchen cutlery, where state-of-the-art manufacturing and technology has updated ancient forging skills to produce a world-class series of stainless and laminated steel kitchen knives famed throughout the world.
-The major cutlery making companies are based in Seki, and they produce the highest quality kitchen knives in the traditional Japanese style and the western style, like the gyuto and the santoku.
+Seki is today considered the home of modern Japanese kitchen cutlery.
+The major cutlery making companies are based in Seki, and they produce kitchen knives in the traditional Japanese style and the western style, like the gyuto and the santoku.
 Knives and swords are so much a part of the city that it is home of the Seki Cutlery Association, the Seki Swordsmith Museum, the Seki Outdoor Knife Show, the October Cutlery Festival, and the Cutlery Hall where tourists can purchase knives.